emanueledellavalle/streaming-data-analytics/codes/epl_tomatopick/readme.md

 For now these attributes will suffice.
 We will modify them in the future.

 ### Assumptions
-Before delving into the problem it is better to define some assumptions to better model the data stream and the queries:
+Before delving into the problem, it is better to define some assumptions to model the data stream and the queries better:
 - multiple drones can pick tomatoes after a single issue of a _TreeToPickTomatoesFrom_ instance
 - multiple drones can pick tomatoes from the same tree
-- the time constraints of the _TreeToPickTomatoes_ are intrinsically respected by the system (we will come back to this later)
+- the system intrinsically respects the time constraints of the _TreeToPickTomatoes_ (we will come back to this later)

 ### Data stream generation
-In order to test the queries that will be later presented we will use the following data stream.
+Use the following data stream to test the queries.
 It is suggested to modify it using different configurations to test wether your queries will work in different settings.

 ```
 TreeToPickTomatoesFrom = {treeID = 1, type = 'cherry'}